Correct Your Imbalances. Reverse Your Weight Gain.

 Subclinical Hypothyroidism is an Early & Mild Form of Hypothyroidism

 The thyroid is a small, butterfly-shaped organ located at the front of your neck.
-It plays a vital role in producing thyroid-stimulating hormones (TSH).THS supports your heart, brain, energy levels, digestion, menstrual cycle, and metabolism.
+It plays a vital role in producing thyroid hormones (T4 and T3).
+These hormones support your heart, brain, energy levels, digestion, menstrual cycle, and metabolism.

 Hypothyroidism is a condition where your body either produces too little of these hormones OR sub-optimal levels of these hormones.
-Subclinical hypothyroidism is an early and mild form of hypothyroidism.
-It’s deemed “subclinical” because the TSH levels aren’t low enough to be considered hypothyroidism, according to conventional lab ranges.
+Subclinical hypothyroidism is a very common and early form of hypothyroidism (even with "normal" labs).
+It’s deemed “subclinical” because the thyroid hormone levels aren’t low enough to be considered hypothyroidism, according to conventional lab ranges.

 In fact, it’s easy and even common for subclinical hypothyroidism to go undiagnosed.
 A 2009 study published by the Mayo Clinic revealed between three and eight percent of individuals suffer from subclinical hypothyroidism.

 The risk factor for those who suffer from subclinical hypothyroidism is significant.
-Research suggests more than 26% of individuals with this early and mild form of low TSH develop a severe case of hypothyroidism.
+Research suggests more than 26% of individuals with this early and mild form of low thyroid hormone develop a severe case of hypothyroidism.